etekweb/clear-skies/README.md

-# Simple Weather
+# clearSkies

 **In development, not yet complete.**

 ## About

-Simple Weather is a web app that makes checking the weather as easy as it sounds.
+clearSkies is a web app that makes checking the weather as easy as it sounds.

 - Simple, clean interface with no ads
 - Loads and updates fast